Cyclops789/cyyc12/README.md

 Desktop:
 - Add: buttom bar
 - ~~Add: active windwos / opened windows (Using **X1**)~~
+- Fix: do not fire MouseSelectionEvent over a DesktopIcon
+- Fix: DesktopHandler should use full screen size

 Desktop Icons:
 - ~~Add: OnHover display a background (with low opacity) and a border~~